zadorlab/KinBot/README.md

 ## How to Install

-KinBot can be installed either via `pip`.
+KinBot is installed with `pip`, either from the PyPI repo or by first cloning this github repo and then install it locally.

 ### PIP